jax-ml/jax/docs/notebooks/autodiff_remat.md

 +++ {"id": "tfssPyb2sQgw"}

-In general, `jax.checkpoint(foo)` is a new function which has the same input-ouptut behavior as `foo`, but behaves differently under autodiff, particularly under `jax.linearize` and `jax.vjp` (and their wrappers, like `jax.grad`) but not `jax.jvp`.
+In general, `jax.checkpoint(foo)` is a new function which has the same input-output behavior as `foo`, but behaves differently under autodiff, particularly under `jax.linearize` and `jax.vjp` (and their wrappers, like `jax.grad`) but not `jax.jvp`.
 When differentiated, only the input to a `jax.checkpoint`-differentiated function is stored on the forward pass; on the backward pass, residuals (i.e. intermediates from `foo` and its Jacobian coefficient values needed for the backward pass) are recomputed.

 +++ {"id": "HVvS_S5zsVZ-"}

-Notice that with `f = lambda x: h(g(x))` is the funciton we want to differentiate, i.e. if we want to apply `jax.grad(f)`, we don't get any memory savings by applying `jax.checkpoint` to `f` itself.
+Notice that if `f = lambda x: h(g(x))` is the function we want to differentiate, i.e. if we want to apply `jax.grad(f)`, we don't get any memory savings by applying `jax.checkpoint` to `f` itself.
 That's because evaluating `jax.grad(jax.checkpoint(f))(x)` would lead to a computation like:
 1. run the forward pass, discarding all residuals;
 2. immediately re-run the forward pass, saving residuals;
 3. run the backward pass, consuming residuals from step 2.